 Create a Stress Coping Plan this Holiday Season

 The holiday season is a time to spend with family and friends.
 It’s a time to celebrate long-lived traditions and introduce new ones.
 The holidays can also be a time when we experience numerous stressors such as doing too much and spending too much, experiencing too much togetherness, or not enough togetherness.
-It’s also a time when daylight hours are short and Seasonal Affective Disorder (SAD) can affect many during this time of year.

 The positive side of holiday stress is that it is predictable and we can pre-plan to manage and cope with our stress before it starts.
 Creating a coping plan is an effective way for us to pre-plan how we are going to maintain our well-being through challenging times, and focus our energy and attention on the positive aspects of our lives.